 The xanthan gum is another mandatory ingredient.
 I’ve found that it’s crucial to make low carb cookies actually taste kind of like cookies.
 Xanthan gum and glucomannan are usually a 1:1 substitution, but I haven’t tried substituting them in this recipe so do so at your own risk.
 Xanthan gum can be found locally (I think Walmart even carries it with the Bob’s Red Mill products), and I like it better than glucomannan for certain applications.
 In these cookies, the xanthan gum provide a slightly chewy texture.

 I used my baking mix in these cookies, but if you’d like to use THM Baking Blend in its place I suggest using an extra 3-4 T of THM Baking Blend since it’s not as dry as my baking mix is.
-If you want to use THM Baking Blend to replace both my baking mix and the oat fiber called for in the recipe, I’m afraid you’re on your own with the ratios.
-Some experimentation will be in order.
+Please don’t substitute for the oat fiber!
+It’s a very fine, dry low-carb flour that gives this cookies a light texture.

 THM Super Sweet Blend, my versatile sweetener of choice, does a great job in these cookies!